 Robert holds a bachelor's degree in journalism from the University of New Orleans.

-From Robert Fontenot:
+By Robert Fontenot:

 This site will continue to be about your favorite golden hits from the '50s, '60s, and '70s, as well as the legendary artists who made them.
 I also aim to show the relevance these classics have to the world we live in today -- the ways in which they serve as the soundtrack to our daily lives and the way in which they continue to be a fountain of inspiration for new musicians.
 Your polite feedback is always welcome -- as I once stated on my About.com Beatles site, our common goal is a better internet experience.
 Enjoy!